BlackMetalz/blackmetalz.github.io/content/k8s-networking-p1.md

 **3. Other possible errors 400,502,503...**

-It will be way to long to include, but pretty useful in case you have to debug:
+It will be way too long to include, but pretty useful in case you have to debug:
 [Github Gist](https://gist.github.com/BlackMetalz/dab403875c8433a800c7b61a57df2a3e)